guaguanco127/br.freeze.1.0/README.md

 ## Links

 [About](#About)
-[Ableton Max for Live Device](https://github.com/guaguanco127/br.utility.stereo.1.0/tree/main/Ableton%20Max%20For%20Live) To use inside of Ableton Suite
+[Ableton Max for Live Device](https://github.com/guaguanco127/br.freeze.1.0/tree/main/Ableton%20Max%20For%20Live) To use inside of Ableton Suite
-[Max/MSP Abstraction](https://github.com/guaguanco127/br.utility.stereo.1.0/tree/main/MaxMSP%20Abstraction) To use as an abstraction within Max/MSP
+[Max/MSP Abstraction](https://github.com/guaguanco127/br.freeze.1.0/tree/main/MaxMSP%20Abstraction) To use as an abstraction within Max/MSP

 ## <a name="About"></a>About

-This is a spectral Max/MSP object, and Ableton Max for Live device that allows the user to do a spectral freeze of a stereo signal.
+This is a spectral Max/MSP abstraction, and Ableton Max for Live device that allows the user to do a spectral freeze of a stereo signal.
 Additionally, a transient detector option is available.

 Currently works in any sample rate or bit depth.

+Only works as an abstraction or a device.
+External objects and RNBO not available yet.
+An extremely important file is included in each folder called "solofreeze.pfft" do not move or delete this file until you follow all instructions for installation.

 **Freeze:** On/Off, Bypass or Freeze.
 **Retrigger:** When the freeze is on, this will freeze the current stereo signal.